 Recruiting the right talent is a challenge for many small businesses.
-With the emergence of technology and the promotion of “flexible” working conditions; you may find it hard to bring in the best talent.
+With the emergence of technology and the promotion of “flexible” working conditions; you may find it hard to bring in the best people for the job.
+We discuss why it is so important to recruit the right talent for your small business.

 Here are some tips to help your small business recruit the right talent.